Malaysia seeks stricter sharia laws for "promoting LGBT lifestyle" | Politics

 - Malaysia

-A Malaysian government taskforce on Friday proposed amendments to sharia law that would allow action to be taken against social media users for insulting Islam and "promoting the LGBT lifestyle".
-Sodomy and same-sex acts are illegal under Islamic law in Muslim-majority Malaysia, although convictions are rare.
+A Malaysian government taskforce on Thursday proposed amendments to sharia law that would allow action to be taken against social media users for insulting Islam and "promoting the LGBT lifestyle".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)